udacity/CarND-Capstone/tl_model/README.md

     export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
     ```
 5. Convert the dataset to TFRecord format
-   - ***Attention: The `DatasetToTFRecordConverter()` still has a bug.
-Therefore, it is not possible to convert the augmented images into the TFRecord format.
-Only the original images can be converted.***
    - Currently the Bosch Small Traffic light and the Capstone (sim+real) datasets are converted.
 The LARA dataset consists of several ambiguous labels and thus is ignored for the first test runs.
    - The following command splits the dataset into a 85% training and 15% test set without image augmentation.
    ```